spencertipping/nfu/README.md

 - `-S`, `--slice`: Takes two numbers: #lines to chop from head, #lines to chop from tail.
 - `-V`, `--variance`: Running variance of the first column.
+- `-v`, `--verbose`: Measures data throughput interactively on stderr, emitting it untransformed.
+This can be used anywhere in your pipeline, though pipemeter doesn't stack like pv does.

 ### Long-only options
 - `--sd`: Running standard deviation of the first column.